vitusventure/5thSRD/docs/adventuring/equipment/trade_goods.md

+description: Information about different trade goods from the 5e SRD (System Reference Document).

 # Trade Goods
 Most wealth is not in coins.
 It is measured in livestock, grain, land, rights to collect taxes, or rights to resources (such as a mine or a forest).